11.80 REINFORCED CONCRETE CULVERTS

 Reinforced culvert plans and culvert standards typically provide the following information regarding placement of reinforcing steel.
 The intent is for the reinforcing steel in each of the above cases be installed as specified.
 In application, it will be necessary to determine what is considered reasonably acceptable.
 For reinforcing steel placement in culverts, the following guidelines are recommended:

-n Reinforcing bar spacing should be within 13 mm (˝ inch) of the specified spacing to be considered reasonably acceptable.
+n Reinforcing bar spacing should be within ˝ inch of the specified spacing to be considered reasonably acceptable.

 n Reinforcing bar required splice lengths are typically represented as minimum splice lengths.
 Reasonably acceptable splice lengths shall never be less than the minimum specified.

-n Reinforcing bar edge and end clearances are typically represented by the plan note, “Minimum clear distance from face of concrete to near reinforcing bar is to be 50 mm (2 inches) unless otherwise noted or shown.”
-Reasonably acceptable clearances for culvert structures shall be the clearance specified on the plans with a tolerance of minus zero and plus 13 mm (1/2 inch).
+n Reinforcing bar edge and end clearances are typically represented by the plan note, “Minimum clear distance from face of concrete to near reinforcing bar is to be 2 inches unless otherwise noted or shown.”
+Reasonably acceptable clearances for culvert structures shall be the clearance specified on the plans with a tolerance of minus zero and plus 1/2 inch.

 n Specification 2404.03,E,2 requires that all vertical reinforcement shall be positioned using side-form spacers.
 Side-form spacers are chairing devices (similar to chairs used for support of horizontal reinforcement) used to positively position vertical reinforcing steel at the required clearance from face of concrete (surface of form).